Iraqi insurgency (2003–2011): Iraqi public opinion

 Directly after the invasion, polling suggested that a slight majority supported the US invasion.
-However polls conducted in June 2005 suggest that there is some sentiment towards Coalition armies being in Iraq.
-A 2005 poll by British intelligence said that 45% of Iraqis support attacks against Coalition forces, rising to 65% in some areas, and that 82% are "strongly opposed" to the presence of Coalition troops.
-Demands for U.S. withdrawal have also been signed on by one third of Iraq's Parliament.
-These results are consistent with a January 2006 poll that found an overall 47% approval for attacks on U.S.-led forces.
+However, polls conducted in June 2005 suggest that there was some sentiment towards Coalition armies being in Iraq.
+A 2005 poll by British intelligence said that 45% of Iraqis supported attacks against Coalition forces, rising to 65% in some areas, and that 82% were "strongly opposed" to the presence of Coalition troops.
+Demands for U.S. withdrawal were also signed onto by one third of Iraq's Parliament.
+These results were consistent with a January 2006 poll that found an overall 47% approval for attacks on U.S.-led forces.
 That figure climbed to 88% among Sunnis.
 Attacks on Iraqi security forces and civilians, however, were approved of by only 7% and 12% of respondents respectively.
-Polls conducted between 2005 and 2007 showed 31–37% of Iraqi's wanted US and other Coalition forces to withdraw once security was restored and that 26–35% wanted immediate withdrawal instead.
+Polls conducted between 2005 and 2007 showed 31–37% of Iraqi's wanted US and other Coalition forces to withdraw once security was restored, and that 26–35% wanted immediate withdrawal instead.

 A September 2006 poll of both Sunnis and Shias found that 71% of Iraqis wanted the U.S. to leave within a year, with 65% favoring an immediate pullout and 77% voicing suspicion that the U.S. wanted to keep permanent bases in Iraq.
 61% approved of attacks on U.S. forces.
-A later poll in March 2007 suggests the percentage of Iraqis who approve of attacks on Coalition forces has dropped to 51%.
-In 2006 a poll conducted on the Iraqi public revealed that 52% of the ones polled said Iraq was going in the wrong direction and 61% claimed it was worth ousting Saddam Hussein.
+A later poll in March 2007 suggested the percentage of Iraqis who approve of attacks on Coalition forces had dropped to 51%.
+In 2006 a poll conducted on the Iraqi public revealed that 52% of the ones polled said Iraq was going in the wrong direction, and 61% claimed it was worth ousting Saddam.

 Despite a majority having previously been opposed to the US presence, 60% of Iraqis opposed American troops leaving directly prior to withdrawal, with 51% saying withdrawal would have a negative effect.

 Scope and size of the insurgency

-The most intense Sunni insurgent activity takes place in the cities and countryside along the Euphrates River from the Syrian border town of al-Qaim through Ramadi and Fallujah to Baghdad, as well as along the Tigris river from Baghdad north to Tikrit.
-Heavy guerrilla activity also takes place around the cities of Mosul and Tal Afar in the north, as well as the "Triangle of Death" south of Baghdad, which includes the "-iya" cities of Iskandariya, Mahmudiya, Latifiya, and Yusufiya.
-Lesser activity takes place in several other areas of the country.
-The insurgents are believed to maintain a key supply line stretching from Syria through al-Qaim and along the Euphrates to Baghdad and central Iraq, the Iraqi equivalent of the Ho Chi Minh trail.
-A second "ratline" runs from the Syrian border through Tal Afar to Mosul.
+The most intense Sunni insurgent activity took place in the cities and countryside along the Euphrates river, from the Syrian border town of al-Qaim through Ramadi and Fallujah to Baghdad, as well as along the Tigris river from Baghdad north to Tikrit.
+Heavy guerrilla activity also took place around the cities of Mosul and Tal Afar in the north, as well as the "Triangle of Death" south of Baghdad, which includes the "-iya" cities of Iskandariya, Mahmudiya, Latifiya, and Yusufiya.
+Lesser activity took place in several other areas of the country.
+The insurgents were believed to maintain a key supply line stretching from Syria through al-Qaim and along the Euphrates to Baghdad and central Iraq, the Iraqi equivalent of the Ho Chi Minh trail.
+A second "ratline" ran from the Syrian border through Tal Afar to Mosul.